-As part of the artist’s residency at the Lumiere d'Encre Gallery in Ceret, I had the honour of teaching two school workshops in Port-Vendres: one at Louis Pasteur primary school and the other at the Cote Vermeille secondary school.
+As part of the artist’s residency at the Lumiere d'Encre Gallery in Ceret, I taught two school workshops in Port-Vendres: one at Louis Pasteur primary school and the other at the Cote Vermeille secondary school.

 I also led this kind of workshop for ten years at Albaron primary school in Camargue and in 2010 in English at the Tibetan Children's Village in Mc Leod Ganj in India.